Mileba/Alaje-store/README.md

 ### Step 3 : Setup and host website with Netlify

 Here comes the last step .
 Go to your [netlify](https://bit.ly/netlify-account) account and click add new site .
 Choose your git repository to import your website in netlify .
-And now you can see the forked `vex hugo` theme. select it and follow the steps.
+And now you can see the forked `Alaje-store` theme. select it and follow the steps.
 Then go to `site settings` for change the site name and put your subdoamin name here what you puted on forestry as base url. save it and go to `deploy` from top menu, Wait a while and click on `site preview` or just simply go to the subdomain you puted as base url. **BOOM!
 Your site is live.** Now you can go to forestry and add, remove or customize every setting and content.

-> If you face any issue regarding the installation feel free to open [open a new issue](https://github.com/Mileba/Alaje-Store/issues)
+> If you face any issue regarding the installation feel free to open [open a new issue](https://github.com/Mileba/Alaje-store/issues)